 When?
-The migration is a year round phenomenon.
+The migration is a year-round phenomenon.
 As the movement of the animals is determined by rainfall and grass growth and the herds split up and spread out it is hard to predict exactly where they might be at any one time.
-Read our guide to how the migration progresses throughout the year.

 Guided bush walk safari

-When it comes to bird watching you may be a bit too spoilt for choice when choosing where to go in Africa, the serengetti national park is home to over 500 species of bird alone!
+When it comes to bird watching you may be a bit too spoilt for choice when choosing where to go in Africa, the Serengeti National Park is home to over 500 species of bird alone!
 Sanctuary Kusini is located in the south of the park, the more secluded area where the wild birds enjoy the peace and quiet making it the perfect spot for twitching.
-A real variety of birds can be found in the park from Ostritches to vultures.
+A real variety of birds can be found in the park from Ostrichess to vultures.

 Safari on horseback is a popular choice amongst animal enthusiasts, with many viewing it as an authentic way to view the wildlife.
 The Okavango Delta is one of the world’s largest in land river systems and one of its most incredible wildlife sanctuaries and it has been the main area for horseback safaris in Botswana.
 The Ants Nest lodge in South Africa specialises in Horseback safaris, with over 90 horses on site there is plenty to choose from no matter your horse riding experience.
 You can expect great game viewing in a truly remote wilderness setting, a real riding adventure of a lifetime.